jha-vineet69/AgriMarket/README.md

 ### **3. Challenges, Drawbacks and Concerns!**
 - Being a govt. site, it requires a bit of patience to let it load the data in the background.
 - The Dataset could be very large depending on the time period.
 I have used sleep statements to go along with the loading process of the website.
 To put things into perspective, just Potato for Year 2020 had more than 164k rows.
+And since each page only shows 50 rows, this might take a long time to run.
 - Theoretically it can be scaled by horizontal scaling, distributed computing and multithreading to fetch data for multiple or all commodities together.

 ### **4. Why?**